IEEE 1394: DV

 Labeling of the port varied by manufacturer, with Sony using either its i.LINK trademark or the letters DV.
 Many digital video recorders have a DV-input FireWire connector (usually an alpha connector) that can be used to record video directly from a DV camcorder (computer-free).
 The protocol also accommodates remote control (play, rewind, etc.) of connected devices, and can stream time code from a camera.

 USB is unsuitable for the transfer of the video data from tape because tape by its very nature does not support variable data rates.
 USB relies heavily on processor support and this was not guaranteed to service the USB port in time.
 The later move away from tape towards solid-state memory or disc media (e.g., SD Cards, optical disks or hard drives) has facilitated moving to USB transfer because file-based data can be moved in segments as required.

 Frame grabbers

 IEEE 1394 interface is commonly found in frame grabbers, devices that capture and digitize an analog video signal; however, IEEE 1394 is facing competition from the Gigabit Ethernet interface (citing speed and availability issues).

 iPod and iPhone synchronization and charging

-iPods released prior to the iPod with Dock Connector used IEEE 1394a ports for synching music and charging, but in 2003, the FireWire port in iPods was succeeded by Apple's dock connector and IEEE 1394 to 30-pin connector cables were made.
-Apple Inc. dropped support for FireWire cables starting with iPod nano (4th Generation), iPod touch (2nd Generation), and iPhone in favor of USB cables.
+iPods released prior to the iPod with Dock Connector used IEEE 1394a ports for transferring music files and charging, but in 2003, the FireWire port in iPods was succeeded by Apple's dock connector and IEEE 1394 to 30-pin connector cables were made.
+Apple began removing backwards compatibility with FireWire cables starting with the first generation iPod nano and fifth generation iPod, both of which could only sync via USB but retained the ability to charge through FireWire.
+This was also carried over to the second and third generation nanos as well as the iPod Classic.
+Backwards compatibility was removed completely beginning with the iPhone 3G, second generation iPod touch, and the fourth generation iPod nano, all of which could only charge and sync via USB.